 In December 2017, a proposal by the Japanese Ministry of Health, Labour and Welfare (MHLW) proposal to overhaul current drug-pricing regulations passed the Central Social Insurance Medical Council (Chuikyo), with the proposed changes due to take effect as of April 2018.
 This reform affects both new drug pricing and in-market price revisions, across all drug categories including patented prescription drugs, off-patent long-listed products (LLP), and generics (Gx).

 The most notable changes are focused on in-market products:

-Moving from biennial price revisions to annual from 2021.
-The frequency of the National Health Insurance price revision will be changed from biennial to annual after 2021—“off-year revision”—for selected drugs (with high yakkasa ).
+- Moving from biennial price revisions to annual from 2021.
+The frequency of the National Health Insurance price revision will be changed from biennial to annual after 2021—“off-year revision”—for selected drugs (with high yakkasa2 ).